General Policy Information

 4. Officers Will Cease Pursuit When the Risk of the Pursuit Outweighs the Danger to the Public if the Suspect is not Captured

-5. The Department Will Not Criticize or Discipline Officers, Sergeants or Lieutenants for Declining to Initiate or Deciding to Terminate a Pursuit
+5. The Department Will Not Discipline Officers, Supervisors, or Commanders for Declining to Initiate or Deciding to Terminate a Pursuit

 After joining the pursuit, the secondary unit shall assume the responsibility for all radio transmissions from the primary unit.

-The Communications Section shall immediately notify the primary unit’s sergeant and watch lieutenant of the pursuit.
+The Communications Section shall immediately notify the primary unit’s supervisor and watch commander of the pursuit.

-If the pursuing unit’s sergeant is not available, Communications will notify another sergeant in the precinct of assignment.
+If the pursuing unit’s supervisor is not available, Communications will notify another supervisor in the precinct.

-8. Sergeants and Above Approve Pursuits Leaving the City and Assisting in Pursuits by Other Agencies
+8. Supervisors Approve Pursuits Leaving the City and Assisting in Pursuits by Other Agencies

-Officers must receive authorization from a sergeant or above to continue a pursuit outside the Seattle city limits.
+Officers must receive authorization from a supervisor to continue a pursuit outside the Seattle city limits.

 When an SPD pursuit enters another jurisdiction, Communications shall notify the appropriate agency and request assistance.

-Officers will not join outside agency pursuits without a sergeant or above approval.
+Officers will not join outside agency pursuits without supervisor approval.

-9. The Controlling Sergeant or Above is Responsible for the Pursuit
+9. The Controlling Supervisor is Responsible for the Pursuit

-The controlling sergeant's or above responsibility extends only to the question of whether the pursuit is within policy.
-In order to make this determination, the controlling sergeant or above shall immediately establish radio contact with the primary unit and gather all relevant information as described in paragraph 6 as soon as practicable.
+The controlling supervisor’s responsibility extends only to the question of whether the pursuit is within policy.
+In order to make this determination, the controlling supervisor shall immediately establish radio contact with the primary unit and gather relevant information as described in paragraph 6 as soon as practicable.

 Police motorcycle units and unmarked police cars with emergency equipment may initiate pursuits.
 However, marked police cars will assume the primary positions as soon as possible.

 Except as stated herein, ramming, roadblocks, and the Precision Immobilization Technique (PIT) are prohibited as pursuit tactics.

 Tire deflation devices are not intended for use on motorcycles.
 Use of tire deflation devices on a motorcycle will be considered use of deadly force.

 Officers may deploy tire deflation devices only when consistent with 8.200-POL-7 and only after giving the deployment location over the radio to other units.
 If the primary pursuing officers do not acknowledge, then the tire deflation devices will not be used.

-The controlling sergeant or above reserves the right to override or rescind the decision to deploy.
+The controlling supervisor reserves the right to override or rescind the decision to deploy.

-16. The Deploying Officer is Responsible for Reporting Use
+14. The Officer Deploying Stop Sticks is Responsible for Reporting Use

 After each deployment the officer shall collect any damaged sections of the device for return to the manufacturer.